Riot Headline Book Riot’s 2025 Read Harder Challenge

 Crow Boy by Taro Yashima

 This award-winning book tells the story of Chibi, a shy child who isn’t understood by his classmates.
 While autism isn’t mentioned, kids on the spectrum will still find much to relate to.
 Chibi passes the time by amusing himself with his own unique interests.
 While he is initially mocked by the other children, he continues attending school.
 Eventually, a new teacher named Mr. Isobe comes to teach at the school, and he immediately appreciates Chibi’s skills, talents, and personality.
-It’s a very vibrantly illustrated story about learning to not judge people for being different.
+It’s a very vibrantly illustrated story about learning not to judge people for being different.

 Ty the Dinosaur and the Substitute Teacher